zecollokaris/Github-API-Search--Update/README.md

 ## Development server
 ---

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Support and Contact
 ---